-Lagom (pronounced law-gum) means ‘just the right amount’ and it describes the Swedish attitude to life.
+What is lagom?
+It’s a Swedish term (pronounced law-gum) which means ‘just the right amount’ and it describes the Swedish attitude to life.
 It’s about having what you need, but not more.
 You don’t over-indulge in anything, but you’re not frugal either.

 Elisabeth Carlsson, author of The Lagom Life, says: “Essentially, it’s about balance … so much of who I am, my views, my beliefs, my decisions are guided by this sentiment.”

 While she rebelled against this way of life in her teens, Elisabeth later came to accept her own version of lagom living and apply its principles to all areas of her life.

 According to Elisabeth, lagom can be applied to many things “how much ice cream you want, the size of your house, the spiciness of a salsa, how drunk you got last Friday (yes, really!) – but lagom signifies value as well as quantity.”

 “Lagom is about moderation, a sense of balance and togetherness,” she adds.

 For Swedes, it’s not about over-indulgence or doing things to excess, it’s about having just the right amount of everything.